TheBrainAir/outline-vpn-bot/README.md

 - The bot stores VPN keys in the database.
 Ensure the database file permissions are restricted.
 - Consider using HTTPS for your Outline API if your server supports it.
 - Regularly backup your database file.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contribution

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Support

-If you encounter any problems or have questions, please open an issue on GitHub.

 ---
 Created by [thebrainair](https://github.com/thebrainair)